 We weighed these contenders on our own scales, measured the collar heights and forefoot widths, timed their drying speeds.
 We also poked and prodded at the seams, twisted the soles, soaked them in our backyard creek, and fussed with the insoles.
-Our traction tests had us carrying all twelve boots for long distances in search of the perfect locations.
-Finally we polled our hiker and climber friends to find out how they wear out their boots, and why they are devoted to their favorites.
-Our award winners received lots of praise, and we gained valuable insight about the durability and best uses for each product we tested.
+Our traction tests had us carrying all thirteen boots for long distances in search of the perfect locations.
+Finally, we polled our hiker and climber friends to find out how they wear out their boots, and why they are devoted to their favorites.
+Our award winners received lots of praise, and we gained valuable insight into the durability and best uses for each product we tested.

 Finding excellent hiking company while hiking through a massive canyon system in southern Peru!